wp-plugins/nextgen-facebook/readme.txt

 * Added support for [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/) products (currency, prices, images, custom meta fields and category pages).

 = Version 6.9 =

-* *Free* version: 12221 lines in 42 files, with 51 classes and 409 functions
-* Pro version: 13659 lines in 52 files, with 63 classes and 453 functions

 ***Free* and Pro version changes:**